-May we behold you in the faces of all our sisters and brothers, but especially in those whose lives are disfigured by our inhumanity to one another.
+May we recognise you in the faces of all our sisters and brothers, but especially in those whose lives are wounded by our inhumanity to one another.

-Leader: And so in Jesus' name we pray:

-For those who are scourged by the brutality of our streets.
+For those who are scourged by brutality in this city.
 Lord, hear us.

-All: Lord, hear our prayer.

-Leader: For those in this metropolis who are crowned with success, but not with happiness.
+Leader: For those who are crowned with success, but not with happiness.

+Leader: For those who profit from the suffering of others.
 Lord, hear us.

-Leader: For the pimps and traffickers who hand others over to abuse.
+Leader: That we may always recognise the human dignity of those who feel despised or rejected.
 Lord, hear us.
-All: Lord, hear our prayer.

-Leader: That we may always recognise the human dignity of despised and outcast people.
-Lord, hear us.
-All: Lord, hear our prayer.

-Passion Chorale O sacred head sore wounded, with grief and shame weighed down; O kingly head surrounded with thorns your only crown; Death's shadows rise before you, the glow of life decays; Yet hosts of heaven adore you and tremble as they gaze.
+PassionChorale O sacred head sore wounded, with grief and shame weighed down;

+O kingly head surrounded with thorns your only crown; Death's shadows rise before you, the glow of life decays; Yet hosts of heaven adore you and tremble as they gaze.

 Processional chant: